Blog Post Thumbnail

 The most important step is to act on what you learn.
 When your team sees that their suggestions lead to real changes—whether it’s a new meeting norm or a different in-office schedule—it builds trust and makes them feel invested in the success of the model.
 This continuous dialogue is crucial for refining your approach and ensuring your integrations and tools are genuinely helping.

-How to Keep Improving Your Model
+Making Continuous Improvements to Your Model

 Your hybrid strategy shouldn’t be set in stone.
 The most successful companies treat it as an evolving process that they refine over time.
 Use the metrics you’re tracking and the feedback you’re collecting to make small, intentional adjustments.
 Maybe you notice that collaboration is highest on Wednesdays, so you encourage more teams to come in that day.
 Or perhaps your data shows that a certain area of the office is underutilized, prompting a redesign.